copier-org/copier/docs/updating.md

 -   Finally, it re-applies the previously obtained diff and then runs the post-migrations.

-## Migration across Copier major versions

-When there's a new major release of Copier (for example from Copier 5.x to 6.x), there are chances that there's something that changed.
-Maybe your template will not work as it did before.

-[As explained above][how-the-update-works], Copier needs to make a copy of the template in its old state with its old answers so it can actually produce a diff with the new state and answers and apply the smart update to the project.
-However, **how can I be sure that Copier will produce the same "old state" if I copied the template with an older Copier major release?** Good question.

-We will do our best to respect older behaviors for at least one extra major release cycle, but the simpler answer is that you can't be sure of that.

-How to overcome that situation?

-1. You can write good [migrations][].
-1. Then you can test them on your template's CI on a matrix against several Copier versions.
-1. Or you can just [recopy the project][regenerating-a-project] when you update to a newer Copier major release.

-## When the update gets broken because while replaying old copy
+### Recover from a broken update

+Usually Copier will replay the last project generation without problems.
+However, sometimes that process can break.
+Examples:

+-   When the last update was relying on some external resources that are not longer available.
+-   When the old and new versions of the template depend on different incompatible versions of the same Jinja extension, but Copier can only use one.
+-   When the old version of the template was built for an older version of Copier.

-This is uncommon, but it can happen sometimes.
-For example, maybe the last update was relying on some external resources that are not longer available.
-Generally, you should keep your templates as pure as possible to avoid those situations.
+Generally, you should keep your templates as pure and simple as possible to avoid those situations.
+But it can still happen.

-However, if this is happening to you, try the `copier recopy` command, which will discard all the smart update algorithm explained here.
-It will behave just like if you were applying the template for the 1st time, but it will keep your answers from the last update.
+To overcome this, use [the `copier recopy` command][regenerating-a-project], which will discard all the smart update algorithm [explained above][how-the-update-works].
+It will behave just like if you were applying the template for the first time, but it will keep your answers from the last update.

+Of course, the experience will be less satisfactory.
+The new template will override any changes found in your local project.
+But you can use a git diff tool to overcome that.
+After doing this, further updates generally keep on working as usual.